NitikarnS/bookstore/README.md

       }"

-    After successful login you will receive cookie session You will need to set the cookie session you received in the request header. to be used to verify your identity
+    After successful login you will receive cookie session You will need to set the cookie session you received in the request header to be used to verify your identity

-#####Example
+	Example:

       HTTP/1.1 200
       X-Content-Type-Options: nosniff